Benson-Genomics-Lab/VNTRseek/RUNNING.md

         --MAX_FLANK_CONSIDERED        maximum flank length used in flank alignments, set high to use full flank (default 50) --MIN_SUPPORT_REQUIRED        minimum number of mapped reads which agree on copy number to call an allele (default 2)

-        --NPROCESSES                  number of processors to use on your system (default 2) --CONFIG                      path to file with any of the above options.
+        --NPROCESSES                  number of processors to use on your system (default, minimum 2) --CONFIG                      path to file with any of the above options.
 Command line option only.
         --GEN_CONFIG                  set with a path to generate a clean config.
 Command line option only.
         --CLEANUP                     clear intermediate files if run successful.
 Command line option only.